KhuzaibTEM/Ghost-shooter-game/README.md

-Another note to make; the Backgrounds file has multiple backgrounds and most of them are not even used, so you can play around with changing the background.
+Another note to make; the Backgrounds file has multiple backgrounds and most of them are not even used, so you can play around changing the backgrounds as you prefer.